Coat of arms of the Philippines: Spanish East Indies

 During the Spanish colonial period, the lesser arms of the Spanish Sovereign were used.
 The seal of Manila was also issued under royal decree by Philip II (for whom the islands were named) in 1596.
 Note that the Pillars of Hercules or the Golden Fleece were not always displayed and the arms themselves were sometimes solely used.

 First Philippine Republic

-After the expulsion of the Spanish colonial government by the Philippine Revolutionary Army and the Malolos Constitution was ratified, the government had formally been established.
+After the expulsion of the Spanish colonial government by the Philippine Revolutionary Army and the promulgation of the Malolos Constitution, the First Philippine Republic continued to use the emblem of the triangle with the sun and stars.

 Commonwealth and Second world war eras

 After the signing of the 1898 Treaty of Paris that ended the Spanish–American War, Spain ceded control of the Philippines and several other possessions to the United States of America.
 The following arms were used in the period after the cession, during the Commonwealth, and throughout the Second World War.

 Sovereignty

 The following were used upon the Islands' achievement of full sovereignty in 1946.
 The arms as designed by Captain Galo B. Ocampo have retained their basic design since, with only minor alterations made due to political and cultural considerations.